brianmatzelle/documenter/README.md

    `docker compose up -d`
 3. Go to `http://localhost:3000` to use the frontend

+### For local development

+1. To start all development services, in the root directory run:
+   `./dev.sh`
+2. Go to `http://localhost:3000` to use the frontend, or `http://localhost:8080` to use the API.

 This will start both the API service and Ollama service (for local LLM support).

 ## API Documentation